TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 <br />

 GG!!
-We are ng authority\system!!
+We are NT AUTHORITY\SYSTEM!!

 Let's take the user flags: